Cultural Facilities Fund

 What kinds of grants are available through the Fund?

 - Feasibility and Technical Assistance Grants: For planning and feasibility assessment for a proposed eligible project.

-- Systems Replacement Plan Grants (SRP): These are a specific type of Feasibility and Technical Assistance Grant specifically designed for organizations with deferred maintenance projects.
+- Systems Replacement Plan Grants (SRP): These are a specific type of planning grant designed for small and medium-sized organizations that do not have full-time maintenance staff.
 The SRP is for a 20-year capital needs assessment report of the building and its mechanical systems.